scchess/Qualimap/doc/intro.rst

 R enviroment can be downloaded from `R project web-site <http://www.r-project.org>`_.

-.. note:: In general the installation of R enivironment is platform-specific and may require additional efforts.
+.. note:: In general the installation of R environment is platform-specific and may require additional efforts.

 Several Qualimap features are implemented in R, using a number of external packages.